333 Bay St, Suite 3400, Bay Adelaide Ctr, W Twr, Toronto, ON

 Year called to bar: 1994 (ON)

 Partner.
-Advises both public and private businesses and investment funds on a wide variety of transactions as well as corporate and securities compliance and governance matters.
+Advises public and private businesses and investment funds on a variety of transactions as well as corporate and securities compliance and governance matters.
 Transactional work includes representing a broad range of clients on domestic/international M&A, corporate finance and restructurings of public companies.
 Has also been involved in establishing private equity and venture capital funds as well as advising lead investors.
 Provides advice to special committees involved in M&A and other related party transactions.
 Acts for issuers and underwriters on IPOs, follow-on offerings, and private placements.
-Representative transactions include Blackstone REIT’s acquisition of WPT Industrial REIT, Fairfax Africa’s strategic transaction with Helios, the sale of Nelson Education’s higher education business, the proposed sale of Cineplex to Cineworld, the sale of Street Capital to RFA, Morneau Shepell’s financing for the acquisition of Lifeworks, the sale of Prodomax Automation to Jenoptik, the acquisition of Intrawest Resorts, the merger of Ainsworth Lumber with Norbord, the sale of Protenergy Natural Foods to TreeHouse, the sale of Prime Restaurants to Fairfax, the IPOs of Morneau Shepell and Cineplex, and the restructurings of Sherritt, Bellatrix, Jupiter Resources, Concordia, Pacific Exploration, Connacher Oil & Gas, and Sino-Forest.
+Experience include: Fairfax Africa’s strategic transaction with Helios, the proposed sale of Cineplex to Cineworld, the sale of Street Capital to RFA, Morneau Shepell’s financing for the acquisition of Lifeworks, the sale of Prodomax Automation to Jenoptik, the acquisition of Intrawest Resorts, the sale of Protenergy Natural Foods to TreeHouse, the IPOs of Morneau Shepell and Cineplex, and the restructurings of Sherritt, Bellatrix, Jupiter Resources, Concordia, Pacific Exploration, Connacher Oil & Gas, and Sino-Forest.
 Recognized by Best Lawyers in Canada, The Canadian Legal Lexpert Directory, The Legal 500 Canada and the Lexpert Special Edition: Finance and M&A 2022.

 On December 15th, 2019, Cineplex Inc. signed an arrangement agreement with Cineworld Group, plc, pursuant to which Cineworld Group will acquire Cineplex shares for C$34 per share for a total transaction value of approximately C$2.8 billion.